dghost/quake2vr/README.md

     1. Head aiming.
     2. Head aiming + mouse pitch.

-       **Note**: this mode does not work with multiplayer.
+       **Note**: this mode is not recommended for use, and does not work with multiplayer.
     3. Mouse aiming.
     4. Mouse aiming + mouse pitch.

-       **Note**: this mode does not work with multiplayer.
+       **Note**: this mode is not recommended for use, and does not work with multiplayer.
     5. Partially decoupled view.
 Aim confined to a deadzone on screen.
 This is equivalent to TF2/HL2 `vr_moveaim_mode 2`.
     6. Decoupled view.
 Aim is confined to a deadzone relative to body direction with moving to the horizontal edges turning the body.
-Movement is in the view direction.
+Movement is in the direction of view and overrides `vr_viewmode`.
 This is equivalent to TF2/HL2 `vr_moveaim_mode 3`.

-       **Note**: this is the same as mode 7 with `vr_viewmove 1` set.
     7. Decoupled view.
 Aim is confined to a deadzone relative to body direction with moving to the horizontal edges turning the body.
-Movement is in the view direction.
+Movement is in the direction of aim and overrides `vr_viewmode`.
 This is equivalent to TF2/HL2 `vr_moveaim_mode 4`.

-        **Note**:  setting `vr_viewmove 1` while in this aim mode is the same as aim mode 6.
     8. Fully decoupled view/aim.
 View is absolute in that you must physically turn all the way around to look behind you.
 - `vr_aimmode_deadzone_pitch` - Sets the vertical area of the mode 5/6/7 deadzone in degrees.
 Default is 60 degrees.
 - `vr_aimmode_deadzone_yaw` - Sets the horizontal area of the mode 5/6/7 deadzone in degrees.
 Default is 30 degrees.